Moonlight (2016 film)

 Moonlight is a 2016 American coming-of-age drama film written and directed by Barry Jenkins, based on Tarell Alvin McCraney's unpublished semi-autobiographical play In Moonlight Black Boys Look Blue.
-The film stars Trevante Rhodes, André Holland, Janelle Monáe, Ashton Sanders, Jharrel Jerome, Naomie Harris, and Mahershala Ali.
+It stars Trevante Rhodes, André Holland, Janelle Monáe in her first film appearance, Ashton Sanders, Jharrel Jerome in his feature film debut, Naomie Harris, and Mahershala Ali.

 The film presents three stages in the life of the main character: his childhood, adolescence, and early adult life.
-It explores the difficulties he faces with his sexuality and identity, including the physical and emotional abuse he endures growing up.
+It explores the difficulties he faces with his homosexuality and identity as a black homosexual man, including the physical and emotional abuse he endures growing up.
 Filmed in Miami, Florida, beginning in 2015, Moonlight premiered at the Telluride Film Festival on September 2, 2016.
-It was released in the United States on October 21, 2016, by A24, receiving universal acclaim and grossing over $65 million worldwide.
+It was released in the United States on October 21, 2016, by A24, receiving critical acclaim with praise towards its editing, cinematography, score, Jenkins's direction and screenplay, and handling of the themes of sexuality and masculinity.
+The performances of Harris and Ali also received widespread acclaim.
+It grossed over $65 million worldwide.

 Moonlight has been cited as one of the best films of the 21st century.
-Praise was towards its editing, cinematography, score, Jenkins' direction and screenplay, and handling of the themes of sexuality and masculinity.
-The performances of Harris and Ali also received widespread acclaim, with many people calling them the best parts of the movie and among the best performances of the year.
-The film won the Academy Award for Best Picture, along with Best Supporting Actor for Ali and Best Adapted Screenplay for Jenkins and McCraney from a total of eight nominations, at the 89th Academy Awards.
-It was released as the first LGBTQ-themed mass-marketed feature film with an all-black cast and is the second-lowest-grossing film domestically (behind The Hurt Locker) to win the Oscar for Best Picture.
-Joi McMillon became the first black woman to be nominated for an editing Oscar, and Mahershala Ali became the first Muslim to win an acting Oscar.
+The film won the Academy Award for Best Picture—along with Best Supporting Actor (Ali) and Best Adapted Screenplay—from a total of eight nominations, at the 89th Academy Awards.
+It was released as the first LGBTQ-themed mass-marketed feature film with an all-Black cast and was, at the time of its release, the second-lowest-grossing film domestically (behind The Hurt Locker) to win the Oscar for Best Picture.
+Joi McMillon became the first black woman to be nominated for an Editing Oscar, and Mahershala Ali became the first Muslim to win an acting Oscar.